-- High fever
+- High fever Lethargy Stiff neck

-Lethargy

-Stiff neck

-Rash or purple patches on skin
+- Rash or purple patches on skin Severe headache Nausea

-Light sensitivity
+- Light sensitivity

 Vomiting

 Seizures

 - Confusion and sleepiness

 There may be a rash of tiny red-purple spots caused by bleeding under the skin.
 These can occur anywhere on the body.